Punktum-dk/rp-service-specification/README.md

 The default for the registrar account can be specified in the Registrar Portal.

 The feature requires that the portal-user has the meta-role: `Administrator` to set the default, please see: [Meta-Roles](#meta-roles) for more details.

+1. Log in to the Registrar Portal
+1. Click on the "ADMINISTRATION" tab, if is not already displaying
+1. Click "Contact information" on the administration tab under "Registrar account" [:eye_speech_bubble:](screenshots/RP-ADMINISTRATION.png)
+1. Locate the ""Registration settings" section [:eye_speech_bubble:](screenshots/RP-CONTACT_INFORMATION.png)
+1. Set default/account settings for your registrar account for: [:eye_speech_bubble:](screenshots/RP-REGISTRATION_SETTINGS.png)
+    a.
+"Domain name management"
+    b.
+"Domain name renewal"
+1. Click "SAVE"

+The changes are set instantly and will apply to:

+- Domain name registrations
+- Contact creations
+- Transfers of domain names

+Done after the setting has been changed.

 <a id="set-renewal-policy-default"></a>